bullet-db/bullet-service/README.md

 2) It proxies a JSON Bullet query to the Bullet Storm topology and wraps errors if the topology is unreachable.

-The web-service oto be a point of abstraction for implementing things like security, monitoring, access-control, rate-limiting, different query formats (e.g. SQL Bullet queries) etc.
+The web-service can also be a point of abstraction for implementing things like security, monitoring, access-control, rate-limiting, different query formats (e.g. SQL Bullet queries) etc.

 ## Installation